sunpy/sunpy/docs/dev_guide/contents/ci_jobs.rst

     This runs a basic test suite on Windows and Mac OS for older versions of Python we support.
     It ensures that basic functionality works and that we don't have any regressions.
     This stage needs to wait for the "core" stage to complete.
+    Furthermore, we run:

+    * "oldestdeps" - Check the offline test suite with the oldest dependencies installed.

 3. "online" - Pull Request, Scheduled
     This runs a full test suite on Linux for a version of Python.